Green-rumped parrotlet: Description

 The green-rumped parrotlet is 12 cm long and weighs 20-28 g.
 The plumage mainly bright green with duller/grayer napes.
 The eyes are dark brown and beaks and feet are light peach.
 Green-rumped parrotlets exhibit sexual dimorphism: males have purplish-blue primaries, secondaries, and coverts, with bright turquoise feathers on the leading edges of their wings; females lack blue but have more yellow-green on the head.
 Like all parrots, green-rumped parrotlets exhibit zygodactyly, meaning two toes face forward and two face backward.
 Juveniles look like adults.

 The male of subspecies F. p. cyanophanes has more extensive purple-blue markings that form an obvious patch on the closed wing.
 The male of F. p. viridissimus has darker purple-blue markings on the secondaries.
 The male of F. p. cyanochlorus has darker purple-blue markings than the nominate species; the female is brighter yellow-green.
-The male of rF. p. deliciosus compared to the nominate has the back and rump that is brighter emerald green that is tinted with pale blue; the primaries and secondaries pale blue with purple-blue near feather shafts.
+The male of F. p. deliciosus compared to the nominate has the back and rump that is brighter emerald green that is tinted with pale blue; the primaries and secondaries pale blue with purple-blue near feather shafts.
 The forehead of the female is more yellow.